 Brand is a hot topic for tech companies.
 It’s not all that surprising, given that tech companies have now taken over the top brand charts.
-Last year six of the top ten global brands reported in Interbrand’s Top 100 Global Brands were technology-led businesses.
-So, what makes a successful tech company in 2019?
+Last year, six of the top ten global brands reported in Interbrand’s Top 100 Global Brands were technology-led businesses.
+So, what makes a successful tech company?
 And what role does branding play in all of it?

 It’s worth rewinding to five years ago when branding wasn’t the main priority.
 Getting the right product aimed at the right consumer was the thing that mattered.
 Technology companies were successful based on the answers to the below questions: